icco/nanowrimo/2013/novel.md

 He dropped his coat and the rest of his clothes on the ground as he stumbled towards his bed.
 He collapsed on his bed, waiting for the night and dreams to finally come and take him away from this broken world.

 ## Chapter 5

+> "Morning is wonderful.
+Its only drawback is that it comes at such an inconvenient time of day." -- Glen Cook, Sweet Silver Blues

 Bridge awoke to the smell of coffee and waffles.
 While he was sleeping, robots had picked up his mess.